Fall of Kabul (2021): Vietnam 1975

 The events were compared by many commentators and the public to the Fall of Saigon at the end of Vietnam War in April 1975.
 A month before the Taliban arrived in Kabul, American president Joe Biden had rejected the comparison, stating that "the Taliban is not the North Vietnamese Army...
 There's going to be no circumstance for you to see people being lifted off the roof of an embassy of the United States from Afghanistan.
 It is not at all comparable".

 Reporters argued that Biden's comments did not age well, as embassy staff burned documents and "helicopters were pictured hovering above the compound, shuttling diplomats to the airport" less than a month later.
 Rear Admiral Larry Chambers, who had given the order to push helicopters off the during Operation Frequent Wind to make way for more evacuee aircraft from Saigon to land, stated that "what is happening now is worse than what happened in Vietnam", elaborating "[In Vietnam] we tried to get out as many people who worked with us as we could...
 In Afghanistan, we are abandoning the folks who supported us while we were there".

 On the day the Taliban entered Kabul, American secretary of state Blinken rejected the comparison to Saigon, stating on an ABC's This Week interview that "this is manifestly not Saigon.
 We went into Afghanistan 20 years ago with one mission in mind, and that was to deal with the people who attacked us on 9/11, and that mission has been successful".

+The contemporary Vietnamese establishment itself is also critical of the Saigon comparison, claiming that it downplays Vietnam's rightful military resistance against the US, while maliciously places Vietnam into the same category with Taliban.